open-telemetry/opentelemetry-specification/issue-management.md

 ### `triage:followup`

-This label is applied to issues that are waiting on some action to be taken before they can be further considered.
-For example, they may be blocked on another issue, waiting on prototypes or otherwise waiting on some action to be taken.
+This label is managed [by an automated workflow](https://github.com/open-telemetry/opentelemetry-specification/blob/main/.github/scripts/triage-helper/app.py).
+It is applied to issues that have a `triage:deciding:*` label and have not had meaningful updates in two weeks.
+It should not be added manually.

 ### `triage:rejected:*`